macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 61: February 20, 2019

+**Today's Progress**: #R4D61 Bug fixed.
+It turned out a whole function went missing!.
+90% of the JS Udemy course now completed!
+More katas today: "Deletion in an array", "Simple Maths Test" & "Return Specifics from an Object". #Codewars #100DaysOfCode #javascript #React #freeCodeCamp.

+**Thoughts:** Rank 1,061 @ Codewars - 9 hours of study.
+I have to learn git and finish my udemy course.

 ## Day 60: February 19, 2019

 **Today's Progress**: #R4D60 Strange bug in my code didn't let me advance more in the JS Udemy course.
 Either will learn from it or I will break my Mac.
 Did a few kata to calm down: "Greatest common divisor", "Categorize New Member" & "Hoisting". #Codewars #100DaysOfCode #javascript #React #freeCodeCamp.